-VideoRay ROVs offer a safe, efficient, and cost-effective alternative to traditional methods of most offshore shipping operations that involve searching, inspecting, or surveying underwater.
-Using a VideoRay can dramatically shorten inspection time (from days to hours), eliminate the need for vessel downtime, and mitigate nearly all of the risks involved with diver deployment.
+The VideoRay ROV can be used exceptionally well for the process of marine salvage.
+With the access to high definition resol VideoRay ROVs offer a safe, efficient, and cost-effective alternative to traditional methods of most offshore shipping operations that involve searching, inspecting, and surveying underwater.
+Using a VideoRay can dramatically shorten inspection time (from days to hours) to eliminate the need for vessel downtime, and mitigate nearly all of the risks involved with diver deployment.
 VideoRay ROVs can be used for hundreds of consecutive inspections, requiring only basic field maintenance.
-VideoRay's reliability and consistency encourages regular inspections while still saving considerable time and resources.
+VideoRay's reliability and consistency encourage regular inspections while still saving considerable time and resources.

 Offshore Shipping Job Tasks